elastic/elasticsearch-rails/elasticsearch-model/README.md

 ### Importing the data

-The first thing you'll want to do is importing your data into the index:
+The first thing you'll want to do is import your data into the index:

 ```ruby
 Article.import